 So which nuts are actually nuts?
 As mentioned, sometimes drupes are referred to as types of nuts.
 Botanically speaking, however, acorns, chestnuts, and hazelnuts/filberts are true nuts.
 What about Brazil nuts, surely, they are nuts?
 Nope, not a nut.
 It’s a seed.
 How about the aforementioned peanut?
 Well, it’s actually a legume.
 What about a pine nut?
 You guessed it, it’s a seed.

 Seed vs. Nut vs. Legume

 What’s the difference between seed vs. nut vs. legume then?
 While peanuts (groundnuts) are similar in taste and look like nuts, not to mention the “nut” in their name, they are actually legumes.
 Legumes come in a pod (peanut shell) containing multiple fruit.
 The fruit splits when they are ready to harvest.
 Nuts have only one fruit inside the shell.
-Peas, carob and all the bean varieties are legumes.
+Peas, carob, and all the bean varieties are legumes.
+To summarize:

 - Nuts have a hard outer shell that contains a dry fruit and one or two seeds.
 The shell does not separate when the fruit is ready to eat but must be practically pried off.

-- Seeds are embryonic plants with a built in nutrient-rich seed coat.
+- Seeds are embryonic plants with a built-in nutrient-rich seed coat.
 Some seeds need their outer husk removed prior to eating and others do not.
 If the outer husk is removed, it can usually be easily split by hand and removed.